-Many people have heard of pro-con analysis: when you are trying to make a decision or conduct policy analysis, it can help to list out the plausible advantages and disadvantages of the options.
+Many people have heard of pro-con analysis: when you are trying to make a decision or conduct policy analysis, you often want to identify and evaluate individual advantages and disadvantages of a given decision.

 However, doing this analysis can be difficult, especially if the arguments involve uncertainty or if you already feel biased for or against some of the options.